po-trottier/concordia-smart-home/README.md

 ## Documentation

-#### Default accounts(username,password, permissions):
-parent, parent, parent
-child, child, child
-guest, guest, guest
-stranger, stranger, stranger

 The following documentation will graphically describe the general organisation of the program in the form of a Domain Model diagram, different Class diagrams, and a sequence diagram describing the Simulation context.

+#### Default accounts (username, password):
+- parent, parent
+- child, child
+- guest, guest
+- stranger, stranger

 #### Domain Model